Global Lie-Tresse theorem: Examples and counter-examples

-The last derivative is trivial in the sense that it does not generate new invariants (derivation along the Cauchy characteristic).
-It is interesting to note that $\nabla_1(\op{mod}\nabla_2)$ coincides with the classical Study derivative from the theory of curves on the projective plane.
+The last derivative belongs to $\a_H^\vee$ and so is trivial as a derivation, i.e.\ it does not generate new invariants (it is a Cauchy characteristic), so that $\mathfrak{Der}=\langle\nabla_1\rangle$.
+It is interesting to note that $\nabla_1(\op{mod}\nabla_2)$ coincides with the classical Study derivative from the theory of curves on the projective plane, see \cite{St} and \cite[\S42]{Kl}.
+The global rational differential invariants are generated by $I_6^3$ and $I_6^{-1}\nabla_1$.